Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Linker Script File (Proposal).md

 ## Automatic Linker Script generation

-If a project context does not specify any linker script it could be generated using information of the header file `region_defs.h`.
+If a project context does not specify any linker script it could be generated using information of the header file `regions_<device_or_board>.h`.

-If `region_defs.h` is **not** available, it is generated based on information of the software packs using the:
+If `regions_<device_or_board>.h` is **not** available, it is generated based on information of the software packs using the:

 - [`<device>` - `<memory>` element in the DFP](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/pdsc_boards_pg.html#element_board_memory)
 - [`<board>` - `<memory>` element in the BSP](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/pdsc_family_pg.html#element_memory)

 ### File locations

-The file `region_defs.h` and the Linker Script file should be generated in the directory `\RTE\Device\<device-name>`.
+The file `regions_<device_or_board>.h` and the Linker Script file should be generated in the [RTE directory](Overview.md#rte-directory-structure) path `\RTE\Device\<device>`.
+The actual file name is extended with:

-It should be evaluated if `board:` specific `region_defs.h` files could have a name specific to the board and located in the same directory or if it is required to store it in a directory `\RTE\Board\<board-name>` (see Questions below).
+  -  `board:` name when the `*.cproject.yml` file uses in the project context a `board:` specification, i.e. `regions_IMXRT1050-EVKB.h`
+  -  `device:` name when the `*.cproject.yml` file uses in the project context only a `device:` specification, i.e. `regions_stm32u585xx.h`.

 ## User Modifications to Memory Regions

-The file `region_defs.h` should be user modifiable as it might be required to adjust the memory regions or give additional attributes (such as `noinit`).
+The file `regions_<device_or_board>.h` should be user modifiable as it might be required to adjust the memory regions or give additional attributes (such as `noinit`).
 Therefore this file should have [Configuration Wizard Annotations](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html).
 It might be consider to generate this file using a file template provided in the `.\etc` directory.

 ## File Overview

 The picture below gives an overview and explains the relationship between the different files.
-It includes also a compiler agnostic `Startup.c` file/

 ![Linker Script File Generation](./images/linker-script-file.png "Linker Script File Generation")

 ## Questions

-- Is it possible to specify the name of the `region-defs.h` file for the C Preprocessor step?
-In this way the filename `region-defs.h` could be flexible.
-Consider that a system with a `board:` may require a different `region-defs.h` files.
-Same may apply for different project contexts that require fine tuning of memory regions.
-- Is it required to include `region-defs.h` in `Startup.c` (i.e. to define the heap)?
-If not, that would simplify `Startup.c`.
 - This proposal should work well for single-processor devices.
 For multi-processor devices or devices with TrustZone an interface to a CMSIS-Zone tool might be required.
 Should we add already provisions?
 - Is there Linker Script support for all toolchains with: (a) multiple regions, (b) startup attribute, (c) noinit attribute?  (see `region_defs.h` template file below).
+- Should there be differences in the linker script depending on the architecture (ArmV6M, ArmV7M, ArmV8M) and/or Secure/Non-Secure programming model?

 ## YAML Input File extension